The Spiritual Battle: the World the Flesh and the Devil

 How can a young man keep his way pure?
 By keeping it according to Your word (Psalm 119:9).

 By God’s word we are able to discern truth and error.
 Through the Scriptures we are corrected and trained in righteousness so that we will be equipped and prepared to do every good work (2 Timothy 3:16-17).
-Clearly the Bible has a very practical purpose and not for mere intellectual curiosity or gratification.
+Clearly the Bible has a very practical purpose and not just for intellectual curiosity or gratification.

 We also need to hear God’s word spoken through fellow Christians.
 This is why we are encouraged not to neglect meeting regularly with other Christians in church and home settings.
 Like the Berean Christians (Acts 17:11) we need to check what we have heard from others against God’s word as revealed in the Bible to ensure that it is the truth.
+If we neglect to do these we are in danger of deception, unable to test and discern false teaching – from men or from the spirit realm.
+Deception will only increase as the end draws nearer.

 Your word is a lamp to my feet and a light to my path (Psalm 119:105).